By Erin Shaver, Joining Vision and Action

 Not too long ago, I had a project that required signatures from seven different people in one letter.
 I don’t know how we would have gathered all those in two days without a shared drive of some sort.
 It’s also so helpful when managing multiple deadlines and projects at once that require different reviews, approvals or attachments.
 Just make sure you have all the privacy settings the way you want them so people who need to edit, can.

 Sure, the deadlines are important, but so are you.
 And when else fails, well, it’s just that: a deadline.
-And it too will pass.
+It too will pass.